COMPILATION OF THE QURAN

 Under the first Khalifa, Hazrat Abu Bakr

-A commission was appointed headed by Zaid bin Sabit and its members Comprised a number of companions.
-At least twenty or twenty five Companions who had committed the Quran to memory were alive at that time.
+A commission was appointed headed by Zaid bin Sabit and its members were Comprised of a number of companions.
+At least twenty or twenty-five Companions who had committed the Quran to memory were alive at that time.

 Zaid bin Sabit was not content just finding a written piece of the Quran.
 He also verified it from those people who had heard it from the Holy Prophet PBUH Though he himself was a Hafiz of the Quran, he always tried to find a verse in writing before including it in his manuscript, so that the version of the Quran he recorded was the one heard from and written under the supervision of the Holy Prophet PBUH The script prepared by Zaid bin Sabit remained with the first Khalifa and after his death was transferred to the custody of Hazrat Umar, the second Khalifa.

 After his death, the script was transferred to Hazrat Hafsa, a widow of the Holy Prophet PBUH.
 This copy of the Quran came to be known as Mashaf al -Hafsa 1.e., Hafsa’s copy of the Holy Book.

 The Khilafat of Hazrat Umar saw a phase of quick conquests.
 Imam Bukhari after the conquest of Syria has narrated on the authority of Anas bin Malik and Iraq, new converts of these countries recited the Quran in different.
 This disturbed Hazrat Anas who went to Hazrat Usman, the successor of Hazrat Umar, and requested him to take immediate action for the removal of these differences, otherwise it might create a rift among the Muslims.